-2. Honorable Mention Oral and Poster Awardees each receive a certificate, cash prize, and a one-year membership to ASP with electronic access to the American Journal of Primatology.
-AJP publisher Wiley will also make this manuscript freely available to download for a period of one year post-publication, if accepted following submission to the AJP.
+2. Honorable Mention in-person and online Oral and Poster awardees will each receive a certificate, a cash prize of $100, and a one-year membership to ASP with electronic access to the American Journal of Primatology.

 Eligibility: To be eligible for the Student Competition, a paper or poster must meet the following criteria: